Information privacy: Internet

+Nym and I2P are examples of well-known mix nets.

-Email isn't the only internet content with privacy concerns.
-In an age where increasing amounts of information is online, social networking sites pose additional privacy challenges.
+Email is not the only internet content with privacy concerns.
+In an age where increasing amounts of information are online, social networking sites pose additional privacy challenges.
 People may be tagged in photos or have valuable information exposed about themselves either by choice or unexpectedly by others, referred to as participatory surveillance.
 Data about location can also be accidentally published, for example, when someone posts a picture with a store as a background.
-Caution should be exercised when posting information online, social networks vary in what they allow users to make private and what remains publicly accessible.
-Without strong security settings in place and careful attention to what remains public, a person can be profiled by searching for and collecting disparate pieces of information, worst case leading to cases of cyberstalking or reputation damage.
+Caution should be exercised when posting information online.
+Social networks vary in what they allow users to make private and what remains publicly accessible.
+Without strong security settings in place and careful attention to what remains public, a person can be profiled by searching for and collecting disparate pieces of information, leading to cases of cyberstalking or reputation damage.

-Cookies are used in websites that users may allow the website to retrieve some information from user's internet which it usually does not mention what the data being retrieved is.
-It is a common method used to monitor and track users' internet activity.
-In 2018, the General Data Protection Regulation (GDPR) passed regulation that forces websites to visibly disclose to consumers their information privacy practices, referred to as cookie notices.
-This was issued to give consumers the choice of what information about their behavior they consent to letting websites track, however its effectiveness is controversial.
-Some websites may engage in deceptive practices such as placing the cookie notices in places on the page that are not visible, or only giving consumers notice that their information is being tracked, but not allowing them to change their privacy settings.Apps like Instagram and Facebook collect user data for a personalised app experience, however they track user activity on other apps which jeopardises user's privacy and data.
+Cookies are used on websites so that users may allow the website to retrieve some information from the user's internet, but they usually do not mention what the data being retrieved is.
+In 2018, the General Data Protection Regulation (GDPR) passed a regulation that forces websites to visibly disclose to consumers their information privacy practices, referred to as cookie notices.
+This was issued to give consumers the choice of what information about their behavior they consent to letting websites track; however, its effectiveness is controversial.
+Some websites may engage in deceptive practices such as placing cookie notices in places on the page that are not visible or only giving consumers notice that their information is being tracked but not allowing them to change their privacy settings.
+Apps like Instagram and Facebook collect user data for a personalized app experience; however, they track user activity on other apps, which jeopardizes users' privacy and data.
+By controlling how visible these cookie notices are, companies can discreetly collect data, giving them more power over consumers.

 Locational

 As location tracking capabilities of mobile devices are advancing (location-based services), problems related to user privacy arise.
 Location data is among the most sensitive data currently being collected.
 A list of potentially sensitive professional and personal information that could be inferred about an individual knowing only their mobility trace was published in 2009 by the Electronic Frontier Foundation.
 These include the movements of a competitor sales force, attendance of a particular church or an individual's presence in a motel, or at an abortion clinic.
 A recent MIT study by de Montjoye et al. showed that four spatio-temporal points, approximate places and times, are enough to uniquely identify 95% of 1.5 million people in a mobility database.
 The study further shows that these constraints hold even when the resolution of the dataset is low.
-Therefore, even coarse or blurred datasets provide little anonymity.
+Therefore, even coarse or blurred datasets provide little anonymity to the person.